sofastack/sofa-common-tools/README.md

 1. Separate log space for application and middleware
 2. SOFA thread

 The audience of this library is middleware and SDK developer.

+**Note:** Since version 1.2.0, sofa-common-tools don't support JDK 1.6 anymore.

 ## Background